 - Perfect for front hand strokes

-There is also the reverse penholders’ style which is not very widely used.
-There are also a number of other styles which though do not have as much popularity, are still in use by some players in the ping pong world, such as the V grip, the Seemiller and a host of others.
+There is also the reverse penholders’ style, which is not widely used.
+There are also several other styles that, though, do not have as much popularity, are still in use by some players in the ping pong world, such as the V grip, the Seemiller, and a host of others.

-This is the depth of it all.
-There is a lot to be discussed here and you can be sure that we will leave no stone unturned.
+The racket is the depth of it all.
+There is a lot to be discussed here, and you can be sure that we will leave no stone unturned.

-To begin, most blades come in an inch measurement of 6 to 10, this is from top to bottom.
-It comprises of 6 parts, the handle, the blade, the forehand sponge, the backhand sponge, the forehand rubber and the backhand rubber.
-Sometimes you can see a fully assembled paddle but a good number of times they come disassembled.
+First of all, most blades come in an inch measurement of 6 to 10; this is from top to bottom.
+It comprises 6 parts, the handle, the blade, the forehand sponge, the backhand sponge, the forehand rubber, and the backhand rubber.
+Sometimes you can see a fully assembled paddle, but a good number of times, they come disassembled.

-Assembled paddles tend not to be favorable for advanced players but it can be okay for beginners who are yet to understand the various available combination options.
-If you have to use a fully done paddle be sure to buy from some of the more renowned names like Butterfly, Stigma or Yasaka.
+Assembled paddles tend not to be favorable for advanced players, but they can be okay for beginners who are yet to understand the various available combination options.
+If you have to use a thoroughly done paddle, be sure to buy from some of the more renowned names like Butterfly, Stigma, or Yasaka.
 At least you are assured of quality.
-If you choose to assemble a paddle to your taste then read on.
+If you choose to assemble a paddle to your taste, then read on.

-Handle: the first thing to know when assembling your own racket is the type of handle available and which best suits you.
-Although there is no specific best handle, there are a number of handles available and it would be wise to try out a few before finally purchasing one.
+The first thing to know when assembling your racket is the type of handle available and which best suits you.
+Although there is no specific best handle, there are several handles available, and it would be wise to try out a few before finally purchasing one.

-The best handle should be between 100 to 102 mm long for those who need an average length and for those who enjoy the long handles then 103 to 104 should do fine.
-Only get the short length handle is you have chosen a Penhold style.
+The best handle should be between 100 to 102 mm long for those who need an average length, and for those who enjoy the long handles, then 103 to 104 should do fine.
+Only get the short-length handle if you have chosen a Penhold style.
 There are five main branches of handle: the Flared, the straight, the Chinese, the anatomic, the conic.

-The Flared; is the most commonly used to handle.
-It is thin top and wider at the bottom
+It is the most commonly used to handle.
+It is thin on top and broader at the bottom